taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_Character-Profiles.md

 ## Iúna Serrano Morei

 Born in 2043 in Watertown, Massachusetts, USA.
-Runs a textile manufacturing company that ends up collaborating with the UN to implement Majhee's design for eSyrup air and water filters.
+Runs a textile manufacturing company that ends up collaborating with the UN to implement Majhee's design for SynTh air and water filters.

 Birthday: July 5, 2036